 It doesn't work, because people are usually more aware of our personal flaws than we are.
 So when you sit before a professional to tell your side of the story, they are taking in the good and the flaws about you and these observations are made from an objective perspective.

 So it becomes an irrational request for others to judge your ex with prejudice while still maintaining an objective attitude towards you.

-For parents who did experience such an ordeal it often evokes feelings of sadness on their facial expressions and sometimes tears.
+For parents who did experience such an ordeal, it often evokes feelings of sadness and sometimes tears.
 You may have a legitimate reason for not wanting to have anything to do with your ex, but does that make your ex unfit to be in the lives of his or her children?

 The rules you propose could return to haunt you upon implementation.
 If a parent has leverage during negotiations and they propose rules they believe would make the other parent's life difficult, those rules will also make your life difficult.
 For example, parents with a more liberal leaning towards parenting who insist on rules that give the child plenty of leeway with the more conservative parents, often find themselves in a difficult situation when the child habitually engages in trouble making and constantly reminds the parent about the agreed upon rules.

 Rules that limit the amount of communication between both parents will almost always come back to haunt both parents, as children from an early age learn to manipulate the lack of communication between both parents to their advantage.